Camberwick Green, Trumpton and Chigley

 And,unsurprisingly,Mr.Bilton's greenhouse in Chigley follows suit. ( shown further down )

 " Are we in Trumpton or Camberwick dad ? " ...."
-I'm not even sure this van is ours son ! "
+According to this page I'm not even sure the van is ours son !"

 It's clearly stated that the Mayor wants a painting of the Town Hall to "put on the wall behind his desk".